brycearden/461l-final-project/README.md

 # 461L Final Project

+## Project Workflow

+Always start work by checking out your own branch.
+When you have finished what you were working on, merge your own branch with dev.
+We will merge dev with master whenever we think that something is finished.
+The idea is that master should always be release ready code.

 ## Installation

 For this project we will be using pip 7.1.2.
 Make sure you have the correct version of pip because the newest version is a little buggy.
 Inorder to install everything that you need for this project, you will need to start a virtual environment by using the following command.